Álvaro Brechner

-Álvaro Brechner (born April 9, 1976 in Montevideo, Uruguay) is a Spanish-Uruguayan film director, screenwriter and producer that lives in Madrid.
+Álvaro Brechner (born 9 April 1976, Montevideo, Uruguay) is a Spanish-Uruguayan film director, screenwriter and producer based in Madrid.
+He won the Goya Award for Best Adapted Screenplay for A Twelve-Year Night (2018).

-He is best known for writing and directing the feature films, Bad Day to Go Fishing (Mal Día Para Pescar), Mr. Kaplan and A Twelve-Year Night (La Noche de 12 Años).

-He won a Goya Award from the Academy Awards of Spain, and his films have invited to the most prestigious film festival as Cannes Film Festival and Venice Film Festival.
-All his three films have been chosen as Uruguay's official selection for the Academy Award for Best Foreign Language Film.
+Brechner has written and directed the feature films Bad Day to Go Fishing (2009), Mr. Kaplan (2014) and A Twelve-Year Night, which screened at major international festivals such as the Cannes Film Festival and the Venice International Film Festival.
+All three films were selected as Uruguay's official submissions for the Academy Award for Best Foreign Language Film.